ert78gb/google-datastore-emulator/readme.md

 host (string) | localhost | If it is empty the'localhost' of google default value is used.
 It can take the form of a single address (hostname, IPv4, or IPv6) port (number) | 8081 | If it is empty the emulator selects a random free port.
-If use docker version always set port. debug (boolean) | false | If it is true, it writes the console.logs of the emulator onto the main process console. legacy (boolean) | false | If it is true, it supports Cloud Datastore API v1beta2. consistency (string) | '1.0' | The consistency level of the Datastore Emulator.
+If use docker version always set port. debug (boolean) | false | If it is true, it writes the console.logs of the emulator onto the main process console. consistency (string) | '1.0' | The consistency level of the Datastore Emulator.
 [More details](https://cloud.google.com/sdk/gcloud/reference/beta/emulators/datastore/start) useDocker (boolean) | false | If it is true, it use docker image to run emulator instead of locally installed version. dockerImage (string) | 'google/cloud-sdk:latest' | This image will be use by docker.
 The default: [google/cloud-sdk:latest](https://hub.docker.com/r/google/cloud-sdk/)